maziano/blog/source/_posts/2013-10-10-clsi-updates.markdown

 categories: [CLSI, LaTeX, OpenShift]
 ---

-In the last few months, I have work on a Common Latex Server Interface port to Python.
+In the last few months, I worked on a Common Latex Server Interface port to Python.
 The repo is hosted on [GitHub](http://github.com/pacbard/clsipy).